Efficient Tensor Completion Algorithms for Highly Oscillatory Operators

 where $\tsr X(\mathcal S)$ is the reconstructed tensor.
 The reconstructed tensor is described by the tensorized butterfly decomposition dense tensor parameters, $\mathcal{S}$, as described in~\eqref{eq:BF_tensor_rep}.

-Tensor completion problem is a well-studied problem from numerical optimization perspective with many existing algorithms such as alternating least squares (ALS) \cite{paatero1997223,kolda2009tensor}, adaptive moment estimation (ADAM) optimization \cite{kingma2014adam}, and Riemannian optimization \cite{kressner2014low}.
-Next, we present the implementation and analyze the computational complexity of the proposed ALS and ADAM optimization method within butterfly tensor completion context in~\cref{subsec:Num_opt}.
+Tensor completion problem is a well-studied problem from numerical optimization perspective with many existing algorithms such as alternating least squares (ALS) \cite{paatero1997223,kolda2009tensor}, adaptive moment estimation (ADAM) optimization \cite{kingma2014adam}, alternating direction fitting (ADF) \cite{grasedyck2015variants}, and Riemannian optimization \cite{kressner2014low}.
+Next, we present the implementation and analyze the computational complexity of the proposed butterfly completion algorithms using ALS, ADAM and ADF in ~\cref{subsec:Num_opt}.
 Several practical considerations required to implement these algorithms are discussed in~\cref{subsec:Imp_details}